EdmundGoodman/masters-project/WORK_LOG.md

       schedule search runs or similar
   - [x] Hardware-based optimisations (native/numba/…?)
 - [ ] Concerns
-  - [x] What if there aren’t opportunities for meaningful optimisation?
+  - [x] What if there aren't opportunities for meaningful optimisation?
   - [ ] Directions to pivot?

 #### Meeting summary (5/12/2024)